EstrellaSpaans/Covid_Vaccine_Management_System/Full_Report.md

 **Table: appointment_info**

 This table shows the information for the first appointment for the first shot and the second appointment for the second shot.
 This table will be checked by a staff member when a patient arrives.
-It an able be updated in the portal by the patient itself or by a staff member.
+It is able to be updated in the portal by the patient or by a staff member.

 **Table: staff_info**